 13. Make the Onboarding Process Simple.

-This is important because many vendors will not sign up if the process is difficult to understand and consumes a significant amount of their time.
+This is important because many vendors will not sign up if the process is difficult to understand and consumes time.
 This will undoubtedly benefit your organization.
 Also, make certain that the payment process is as simple as possible.
 Vendor retention is difficult if they are not paid on time.
-This will also give your organization a good reputation, which will attract more vendors.
+This will also give your organization a good reputation, attracting more vendors.

 14. Train the Vendors

-Training the vendor and providing them with additional tips will make them feel important to your organization, which may encourage them to work harder and give their all.
+Training the vendor and providing additional tips will make them feel important to your organization, which may encourage them to work harder and give their all.

 15. Give Updates to the Vendors